KV-2 German Captured Type Soviet Heavy Tank Trumpeter 1/35

-I could easily assemble it because there was not so many parts like German tanks.
+I could easily assemble it because there were not so many parts like German tanks.

 Ｉ made the pistol port by myself.
 And spare caterpillar was also attached on the turret side like Tiger II.

-An original hatch was made an open state.
+An original hatch was made in an open state.

 Base paint of dark yellow.

-It is fiction, of course, I painted like this to refer Ferdinand’s camouflage painting of Kursk battle, the 654th heavy tank destroyer battalion.
-It is self confidence, but this camouflage painting is good looking and matched with big turret and body as Ferdinand.
+It is fiction, of course, I painted like this to refer to Ferdinand’s camouflage painting of the Kursk battle, the 654th heavy tank destroyer battalion.
+It is self-confident, but this camouflage painting is good-looking and matched with a big turret and body as Ferdinand.

 I tested the method of making the arm by the woody putty which was introduced in Armor Modeling Magazine.
 I noticed that I forgot to remove the parting line of the officer’s hand…..